antonbashir/dart-reactive-transport/README.md

 # API

-## FunctionalReactiveChannel
+## ReactiveChannel

-The `FunctionalReactiveChannel` class is an implementation of the abstract `ReactiveChannel` mixin.
 It handles events related to error handling, payload processing, subscription, etc.

 ### Properties:

 - `key` (String): A unique identifier for the channel.
 - `configuration` (ReactiveChannelConfiguration): Configuration settings for the channel.
-- `payloadConsumer`: A function for payload events.
-- `subscribeConsumer`: A function for subscription events.
-- `errorConsumer`: A function for error events.
-- `requestConsumer`: A function for request events.
-- `completeConsumer`: A function for completion events.
-- `cancelConsumer`: A function for cancellation events.

 ### Methods: